 The natural beauty routine of cats

-When is a wash necessary?
+When is a wash actually necessary?

 Tips for a stress-free wash